 22.1 Effective Date

-The Emergency Demand Response Program shall become effective on May 1, 2001.
-At the end of each Capability Period, the ISO will review the Emergency Demand Response Program’s performance and will propose appropriate changes as necessary.
+The Emergency Demand Response Program became effective on May 1, 2001.
+The ISO will review the Emergency Demand Response Program’s performance semi-annually and will propose appropriate changes as necessary.

 22.2 Qualification Requirements For Curtailment Services Providers

-Curtailment Services Providers must be Customers or, in the case of entities that would become Customers solely for the purpose of participating in the Emergency Demand Response Program, must become Limited Customers.
-The requirements for becoming a Limited Customer are set forth in the ISO Procedures.
+Curtailment Services Providers must be Customers or, in the case of entities that would be Customers solely for the purpose of participating in the Emergency Demand Response Program, must be Limited Customers.
+The requirements for Limited Customers are set forth in ISO Procedures.

-Customers and Limited Customers seeking to become Curtailment Service Providers must: (i) comply with the registration requirements set forth in the ISO Procedures; and (ii) as discussed in ISO procedures, be capable of reducing at least 100 kW of NYCA Load in a single Load Zone within two hours of receiving notice of the ISO’s activation of the Emergency Demand Response Program.
-The required Load reduction may be accomplished by Curtailing Load and/or by serving Load with a Local Generator.
-Curtailment Services Providers must also comply with the metering requirements set forth below in Section 22.8, and in the ISO Procedures.
+Curtailment Service Providers must: (i) comply with the registration requirements set forth in the ISO Procedures; (ii) designate one or more contact persons to receive ISO communications; (iii) comply with the metering requirements set forth below in Section 22.8 of this Attachment, and as provided in ISO Procedures; and (iv) in accordance with ISO Procedures, be capable of reducing at least 100 kW of NYCA Load in a single Load Zone within two hours of receiving notice of the ISO’s deployment of the Emergency Demand Response Program.
+The required Load reduction may be accomplished by Curtailing Load and/or by serving Load with a Local Generator pursuant to ISO Procedures.

 22.3 Relationship Of The Emergency Demand Response Program To Other Demand Side Response Measures

 The Emergency Demand Response Program is intended to complement other demand-side response programs developed by the ISO, the PSC and LSEs.
-Curtailment Service Providers are free to participate in other demand response programs, to the extent that those programs allow, except as noted in Section 22.5 below, provided, however that the NYISO will pay under only one program for each MWh of delivered load reduction.
+Except as noted in Section 22.4 below, Curtailment Service Providers are free to participate in other demand response programs, to the extent that those programs allow: provided, however, that the ISO will pay under only one program for each MWh of delivered Load reduction.
 This restriction is not intended to limit payment for installed capacity otherwise available to Curtailment Service Providers.

 22.4 Prohibition On The Double Subscription Of Load

-Curtailment Service Providers may not offer to reduce NYCA Load in the Emergency Demand Response Program that has already been subscribed by another Curtailment Service Provider.
+Curtailment Service Providers may not offer to reduce NYCA Load in the Emergency Demand Response Program that has already been subscribed to the Program by another Curtailment Service Provider.

-22.5 ISO Activation Of The Emergency Demand Response Program
+22.5 ISO Deployment Of The Emergency Demand Response Program

-The ISO shall have discretion to activate the Emergency Demand Response Program in response to: (i) a Real-Time Locational or statewide Operating Reserve shortage or an ISO peak forecast of a locational or system-wide Operating Reserve shortage; (ii) an ISO declared Major Emergency State; or (iii) in response to a request for assistance from a Transmission Owner for Load relief purposes or as a result of a Local Reliability Rule.
-In the event that the NYISO instructs Special Case Resources to reduce their consumption of Energy, the ISO may activate the Emergency Demand Response Program.
-The ISO may use its discretion to call on the Emergency Demand Response Program to relieve NYCA or Zonal Emergencies and may call on the performance of fewer than all participants in the Emergency Demand Response Program within Load Zone J in accordance with ISO Procedures when responding to the request for assistance from the Transmission Owner.
+The ISO may deploy the Emergency Demand Response Program in response to: (i) a Real-Time Locational, Zonal or NYCA-wide Operating Reserve shortage or an ISO peak forecast of a locational, zonal or NYCA-wide Operating Reserve shortage; (ii) an ISO-declared Major Emergency State; (iii) a request for assistance from a Transmission Owner for Load reduction purposes or as a result of a Local Reliability Rule; or (iv) in the event that the ISO instructs Special Case Resources to reduce their consumption of Energy.

+In accordance with ISO Procedures, the ISO may elect to call on a subset of participants subscribed in the Emergency Demand Response Program within Load Zone J when responding to the request for assistance from the Transmission Owner for Load reductions within the Load Zone.

-22.6 Notification Of Curtailment Service Providers
+22.6 Notification To Curtailment Service Providers